 In recent years, the balance of the Opex approach and Capex approach has tilted more towards to Opex side when it comes to IT expenses and the reason is appropriately understandable in today’s rapidly changing technological environment.
 Capital expenditures on IT are sunk costs for risky long-term projects.
 In the restaurant business, this is even riskier and chances of recovering costs from investment in IT are virtually negligible.
 In the above case, eventually, the client opted for the Opex model due to multiple reasons.

 Being in the restaurant business, precious capital can be utilized better if diverted towards the assets which will result in value addition activities.
 Building a fancy restaurant is not a problem – anyone with capital can open it, what matters most is running it as a profit-making enterprise.
 Value-added activities are those activities that directly increase customer experience whereas all other activities, no matter how critical and important, are non-value added.
-A typical example of non-value-added activity in the restaurant business is accounting function which is no doubt one of most critical function but still it is a non-value added one since it does not contribute to improving customer experience; an accountant while posting journal voucher or writing a check will not improve the taste of a cup of coffee!
+A typical example of non-value-added activity in the restaurant business is the accounting function which is no doubt one of most critical function but still it is a non-value added one since it does not contribute to improving customer experience; an accountant while posting journal voucher or writing a check will not improve the taste of a cup of coffee!

 In our reference case, POS and Materials Control was substituted with a subscription-based, cloud-based, application that was beautifully integrated with accounting modules and can produce all those “right” reports which are needed to run a restaurant business.
-While doing so we minimized initial outlay on CAPEX to the fraction of what was initially.
+While doing so we minimized the initial outlay on CAPEX to the fraction of what was initially.
 It even helped in reducing OPEX.
 After the operations started, accounting and software application costs were just a few thousand per annum which was even lower than the depreciation and amortization expense that would have resulted by opting for the CAPEX approach.
 An added benefit was more focused on value-added activities rather than managing expensive non-value-added activities like IT systems and specialized human resources associated with them.
 Yes, there were some controls missing but don’t we remember that the cost-benefit relationship of controls should also be considered.
 Another set of controls can always be implemented!
 So small businesses should let their obsession with high tech expensive processes and information automation.
 Trust, savings in both CAPEX and recurring heavy opex will help in achieving long term goals.

 For any small-scale business including the food and beverage business, it is wise to outsource accounting functions and get cloud-based subscription software in the beginning.
 It depends on the managers how efficiently they can use the information they get from a reporting system, the key to which lies under an important function which is proper planning of any accounting and reporting system regardless whether it is an expensive software using local IT infrastructure or an application hosted on the cloud.
 It all comes down to the human resources which helped in planning and setting them up.